 If you eat oil-free then you know to sauté in a little veggie broth and leave out the oil.
 Line your non-stick pan with broth, and then watch carefully so that it doesn’t dry out and burn.
 Add more vegetable broth as necessary.

-Add your already prepared sauce to the noodles and bring to a gentle boil.
+Add your already prepared sauce to the noodles to the sauteed vegetables and bring to a gentle boil.
 The sauce should begin to thicken.
-Go ahead and turn off the heat while you cook the noodles.
+Go ahead and turn off the heat while you cook the noodles if you haven’t already cooked them.

 Cooking the noodles

+Please read above under step one.
+Timing is everything.
 Make sure to read the package directions on your noodles before you get started.
-If the noodles call for nine minutes of cooking, then certainly cook before you start the vegetables.
+If the noodles call for nine or more minutes of cooking, then certainly cook before you start the vegetables.
 If they call for three minutes then go ahead and cook the vegetables first.

 You will want to make sure to start the water boiling ahead of time though!